-Each campaign within LiveEngage has a campaign goal, which signifies what the campaign hopes to achieve.
+Each campaign within the Campaign Builder has a goal, which describes what the campaign hopes to achieve.
 By selecting a goal, you can track the performance of your campaigns and understand their value to your business.
-Once you create a goal it will be added to the goals library and you can re-use it in future campaigns.
+Once you create a goal it will be added to the goals library and you can reuse it in future campaigns.

-The first step in building your campaign is to decide on one of the possible LiveEngage goals that represents your business goal, for example, complete a service journey, generate leads, or sell a product or service.
+The first step in building your campaign is to decide on one of the possible goals that represent your business goal, for example, selling a product/service, Generating leads, or Increasing page views.
 Choose from a variety of customizable goals that can be used as criteria for success.
 LivePerson will track and display each of the goals reached as conversions on the data bar.

 How to set a goal

-What kind of goals can I choose from?
+What type of goals can I choose from?

-There are five goal types to choose from: generate leads, sell product/service, service activity complete, increase page views and other (which enables you to define your own goal type).
+There are five goal types to choose from: Sell product/service, Generate leads, Service activity complete, Increase page views, and others (which enables you to define your goal type).
 Let’s look at sample use cases for three of these goals: